gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

    - The current architecture supports only a single MDS and multiple DS.
 The server with which client mounts will act as MDS and all servers including MDS can act as DS.

-   - Currently, HA is not supported for pNFS(more specifically MDS).
+   - Currently, HA is not supported for pNFS (more specifically MDS).
 Although it is configurable, consistency is guaranteed across the cluster.

    - If any of the DS goes down, then MDS will handle those I/O's.

    - Hereafter, all the subsequent NFS clients need to use the same server for mounting that volume via pNFS. i.e more than one MDS for a volume is not preferred

-   - pNFS support is only tested with distributed, replicated ,or distribute-replicate volumes
+   - pNFS support is only tested with distributed, replicated, or distribute-replicate volumes

    - It is tested and verified with RHEL 6.5 , fedora 20, fedora 21 nfs clients.
 It is always better to use latest nfs-clients